mrgaaron/docs/reference/Sensor.md

 A sensor corresponds to a single measurement coming from a specific device.
 For example: internal temperature, DC voltage, or wind speed.

-A sensor is required to have a key unique within its device.
-Sensors are referenced by the combination of device key and sensor key.
+A sensor's key must be unique within its device.
+Sensors are addressed by the combination of device key and sensor key.
 There is no concept of a sensor that is not associated with a device.

-In addition to a key, you can define additional attributes on a sensor.

 ## Fields